DIYODEmag/DIYsplay/README.md

 ## Display Communication
 The most popular Arduino-compatible boards (the Uno and the Nano), along with many others, have one primary hardware Serial line, of which messages can be printed to it with ```Serial.println("Hello world!");``` On the Arduino Uno, this is on Pin 0 (RX) and Pin 1 (TX).

-The DIYsplay library, _CAN_ be configured to use this line to talk to the DIYsplay.
-This works okay, however bear in mind that **any serial commands received or sent on that line will be shared with the DIYsplay**.
+The DIYsplay library _CAN_ be configured to use this line to talk to the DIYsplay.
+This does work, however bear in mind that **any serial commands received or sent on that line will be shared with the DIYsplay**.
 You may see some weird characters in the Serial console when a DIYsplay function is called.
 You may also inadvertently send a valid command to the DIYsplay, causing unexpected behaviour.

 **So, the DIYsplay library uses the ```SoftwareSerial``` library by default on pins D5 and D6.** To use the HardwareSerial line instead (such as if you have a ATMega2560 board with multiple hardware serial lines), just call ```diysplay.begin(Serial)``` for the first line, ```diysplay.begin(Serial1)``` for the second line and so forth.
 This is beneficial if you do have spare serial lines to use as they have increased performance.
 Further information about custom pinouts can be found [below](#custom-pinouts).

 ## Advanced Usage
+> This section is still a work in progress.
+Information will be provided in future about how to program the DIYsplay firmware with your own screens.

+### Library Structure
-> The DIYsplay library is a wrapper for the MatesController library, which handles the underlying serial commands.
+The DIYsplay library is a wrapper for the MatesController library, which handles the underlying serial commands.
 This means that DIYsplay needs the "MatesController" library as a dependency.

 ### Custom Pinouts
 DIYsplay supports customizing all pins used for the hardware interface.
 We have included multiple constructors for default pinouts, or changing them to a custom configuration.
 Note that we have not tested using every pin on every Arduino-compatible board, so we cannot guarantee full compatibility with all setups.